qualityshepherd/brine/posts/southern_coast.md

 13 | Jar of preserved twilight that glows when opened (75s) 14 | Skeleton key carved from petrified marsh wood (25s) 15 | Bottle of tears from a Wailing Tree (45s)
-16 | Watercolor of a figure jumping from atop lighthouse at dawn (8s) 21 | Silver-threaded fishing net that cannot tangle (120s) 22 | Shell necklace that feels always cold (22s)
-23 | Coral-handled dagger with wave patterns (55s)
+16 | Watercolor depicting a figure mid-leap from Greever's Lighthouse (8s to collector, priceless to Ida's ghost) 21 | Silver-threaded fishing net that cannot tangle (120s) 22 | Alarum flowers that can be placed as alarms (20s) 23 | Coral-handled dagger with wave patterns (55s)
 24 | Opalescent shell that catches moonlight (50s)
 25 | Tarnished silver compass with naked woman etching (40s)